Add CSRF Middleware

 }

-// After validation, a new CSRF token is generated and set into the CSRF response cookie.
+// After validation, a new CSRF cookie is generated containing a new CSRF token.

 updateCsrfTokenAndCookie(req, res);